Best Places to Stay in South West England: A Complete Overview

 Luxury Spa Hotels and Country Houses

 For those looking to treat themselves (or others) , the South West is home to some truly indulgent places to stay.
 Luxury hotels and spa retreats are scattered across the region, from clifftop escapes in Cornwall to elegant Georgian townhouses in Bath.
 These stays are designed for relaxation, with facilities such as infinity pools, thermal suites, and treatments inspired by the sea and countryside.
-Many pair wellness with fine dining, showcasing fresh local produce in stylish restaurants that make the hotel itself as much a part of the holiday as the destination.
+Many combine wellness with fine dining, showcasing fresh local produce in stylish restaurants that make the hotel itself as much a part of the holiday as the destination.

 Alongside these modern retreats, the South West also has a fine selection of historic country house hotels that have been transformed into high-end hotels or guest estates.
 Think sweeping driveways, landscaped gardens, helicopter landing pads, golf courses and grand interiors with four-poster beds and crackling fires.